crcx/retroforth/RETRO-Book.md

 using.
 I am currently using Fossil 2.7, you may experience issues checking out or cloning if using older versions.

-# Building RETRO on BSD
+# Building RETRO on BSD, Linux, macOS

-RETRO is well supported on BSD (FreeBSD, NetBSD, OpenBSD) systems.
-It should build on a base install of any of these without issue.
+RETRO is well supported on BSD (FreeBSD, NetBSD, OpenBSD), Linux, and macOS systems.
+It should build on any of these without issue.

 ## Requirements

-- c compiler
+- c compiler & linker
+- standard headers
 - make

 ## Process